Optimized variance estimation under interference and complex experimental designs: Concluding Remarks

-Our discussion about how to select a variance bound to minimize the mean squared error of the variance estimator in Section~\ref{sec:estimate-vb} relied on a bound on the precision of the estimator.
-This bound will occasionally be loose, so the approach we describe in that section is best seen as a heuristic.
+Our discussion about how to select a variance bound to minimize the mean squared error of the variance estimator in Section~\ref{sec:estimate-vb} was based on a bound on the precision of the estimator.
+This bound will occasionally be loose, so the approach we describe in this paper is best seen as a heuristic.
 While we believe this heuristic is useful and appropriate in most circumstances, it remains an open question whether one can select the variance bound so as to directly minimize mean squared error.

 Finally, our investigation relies on the assumption that the exposures are correctly specified.
-The interference literature has recently considered estimation of exposure effects when the exposures are misspecified \citep[see, e.g.,][]{Leung2021Causal,Li2021Random,Savje2021Causal}.
+The interference literature has recently considered estimation of exposure effects when the exposures are misspecified or unrestricted \citep[see, e.g.,][]{Auerbach2023Local,Leung2022Causal,Li2022Random,Savje2024Causal}.
 It is an open question if our results and methods extend to settings with misspecified exposures.

 \begin{singlespace} \end{singlespace}

 [1]{#1\ \ \ }

 \mtcaddpart[Supplement]